 Several special editions were also released, although they didn’t differ too much from the regular Beat package, and all Beats were sold through the Honda Primo network, one of the many byzantine distribution channels in Japan.

 Like some other Keis never truly intended for international consumption, there was considerable appetite for the Beat in other markets.
-Suzuki went through the trouble of making the Cappuccino available in Europe to meet such demand, but the Beat was sold only in Japan.
-Private importers soon began shipping them to the U.K. as with the Nissan Figaro, but it was not as popular there as the Figaro or Cappuccino.
+Suzuki went through the trouble of making the Cappuccino available in Europe to meet such demand, but the Beat JDM-only.
+Private importers soon began shipping them to the U.K., but it was not as popular there as the sportier Cappuccino or the cuter Nissan Figaro.